The Vengeful Elephant, and Journalism's Clickshare Problem

 Compare eg. the final sentences of the second and third paragraphs.

 To be clear, “the source I’m quoting” is not equivalent to “the true primary source”.
-Take eg. Slate here, who linked solely to Mashable, whose reporting was based on The Economic Times, whose reporting was based on ???
-In the system I propose here, the info-box not only makes it clear to readers what the OP source was, but makes sure reporters don’t themselves mistake (or get lazy about) which source was truly OP.
+Take eg. Slate here, which linked solely to Mashable, whose reporting was based on The Economic Times, whose reporting was based on ???
+In the system I propose, the info-box not only makes it clear to readers what the OP source was, but makes sure reporters don’t themselves mistake (or get lazy about) which source was truly OP.
 Slate would have had to find and list the original newswire, etc.

 What sometimes happens is that a source will give Quote A to Outlet A, and then just copy-paste it to Outlet B when asked the same question.
 My sense is that journalists should be up front when this happens.
 It’s trivial for them to check if a verbatim version of the provided quote is already indexed by Google.
 If you weren’t first to the quote, just say that?